SavinaRoja/arkady/README.md

 [docs](https://arkady.readthedocs.io/en/latest/)

 ## Dependencies
-[pyzmq](https://pyzmq.readthedocs.io/en/latest/)
+Arkady is built leverage Python3's built-in `asyncio`, so it supports and requires use of Python3.5+.

+[ZeroMQ](http://zeromq.org/) is employed for socket communication, so [pyzmq](https://pyzmq.readthedocs.io/en/latest/) is required.

 ## What Arkady IS
 The central problem Arkady seeks to solve is how to set up an interface to